 Got your attention there, didn’t we?

 As you’ll guess by the name, the fountain is the big draw in Paisley’s Fountain Gardens.
-The oldest public park in the town – gifted by famous philanthropist Thomas Coats in 1868 – the gardens and their eccentric fountain are much beloved by the Buddies.
+This is the oldest public park in the town – gifted by famous philanthropist Thomas Coats in 1868.
+The gardens and their eccentric fountain are much beloved by the Buddies.

 Coats had the site – originally laid out in 1797 – redesigned by the famous landscape architect James Craig Niven of Glasgow.
 Niven’s design is a grand, geometric layout with broad walkways all leading to an ornate fountain at the centre, containing statues of the aforementioned herons, dolphins and walruses.